TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 9/Isaiah 9.16.md

 ---

-For they that lead this people cause them to err; and they that are led of them are destroyed.
+For those who lead this people lead them astray; and those who are led by them are destroyed.